Toll-Free SMS vs Local SMS: Which is right for you?

 A2P messaging, on the other hand, allows for more messages to be sent to more people at a faster rate.
 This is done through toll-free and short code messaging, which is akin to the highway for SMS (whereas P2P is your local neighborhood street).

 Deciding which type of messaging is right for you really comes down to what you need to do.
 To figure it out, answer a few questions:

 - Do you want to send more than one message per second?
 Local SMS is intended for personal use, and no matter how fast our fingers are, we rarely can type out more than a single message every second.
-If you’re looking to send messages faster than that, you’ll likely want toll-free SMS.
+If you’re looking to send messages faster than that, you’ll likely want toll-free SMS or short codes.

 - Are you sending more than 1,000 messages from a single phone number?
-This is another red flag for carriers — humans don’t usually send that many messages in a short amount of time, so if you’re trying to send that many, you probably want to veer towards toll-free SMS over local numbers.
+This is another red flag for carriers — humans don’t usually send that many messages in a short amount of time, so if you’re trying to send that many, you probably want to veer towards A2P channels like toll-free SMS, short codes, or approved Local A2P numbers.

 - Are you sending to more than 200 people?
 I’m betting that if you look through your messaging app of choice that you only send texts to a few people.
 You text with some friends, family members, significant others, but you don’t send messages to a lot of numbers; probably 50 tops.
-If your needs require sending to a large number of people, toll-free may be a better option for you.
-Smaller recipient lists can still make use of local SMS.
+If your needs require sending to a large number of people, A2P messaging over toll-free, short codes, or Local A2P may be a better option for you.

 - Are you sending more than receiving?
 Local numbers have a pretty even ratio of sent to received messages (assuming your friends actually respond…Karen!)
 A2P is more of a one-way conversation, with you sending out more than you expect to have returned, though, fun fact, with toll-free SMS your customers can reply to the same number like they would to a local number (not so with short codes).